 To ensure fairness and provide an early hearing, the School of Medicine offers an optional, informal reconsideration of penalties aside from the formal appeal procedure described in Section 6 of Chapter I of this policy.
 Such a review gives a student the opportunity to submit to those imposing or recommending the penalty any substantial reasons why the penalty would be inappropriate.
 Such reasons may be presented orally or in written form, with a request for reconsideration of the decision.
-In any meeting with an instructor, an associate dean, or the Committee on Academic and Professional Standards for such a review, the student may choose to have a member of either the faculty or the student body of the Institution present as an advisor.
+In any meeting with an instructor, an associate dean, or the Committee on Academic and Professional Standards for such a review, the student may choose to have a member of either the faculty of the WVU School of Medicine or the student body of the WVU School of Medicine present as an advisor.
 The advisor may only consult with the student but not participate in the meeting directly.
 This review does not preclude the right to pursue a formal appeal according to Section 6 of Chapter I of this policy.

 All requests for informal review of a grade, a final grade, a narrative evaluation, an exclusion from a course, or a decision or recommendation of the Committee on Academic and Professional Standards should be submitted in writing within ten (10) working days after being informed of a grade, evaluation, decision, or recommendation.
+Reconsideration of the penalty will be heard at the next CAPS meeting.